 The aim of Digital Inclusion map is to collect and map all the digital inclusion projects across New Zealand.
-Launched in 2015, it was the first map to attempt this in New Zealand.
+Launched in 2015, it is the first map to attempt this in New Zealand.

 Go straight to the Digital Inclusion Map or scroll down for a summary.